Jiaqi Li

 PhD Thesis Summary

-My dissertation contains three papers on household time allocation and human capital, investigating how the decisions of mothers, fathers, and children shape inequality of human capital.
-By combining rich micro data with quantitative macro models and causal inference, I provide new evidence on how inequality arises from household choices, and identify mechanisms through which policy can reduce these disparities.
+My dissertation contains three papers investigating how the decisions of mothers, fathers, and children shape human capital inequality, providing new evidence on mechanisms through which policy can reduce these disparities.

 Chapter 1: Mothers (Job Market Paper)